pbatard/rufus/README.md

 then invoke the `.sln` or `configure`/`make` respectively.

 #### Visual Studio
-Note that, since Rufus is an OSI compliant Open Source project, you are entitled to download and use the *freely available* [Visual Studio Community Edition](https://www.visualstudio.com/vs/community/) to build, run or develop for Rufus.
-As per the Visual Studio Community Edition license this applies regardless of whether you are an individual or a corporate user.
+Rufus is an OSI compliant Open Source project.
+You are entitled to download and use the *freely available* [Visual Studio Community Edition](https://www.visualstudio.com/vs/community/) to build, run or develop for Rufus.
+As per the Visual Studio Community Edition license, this applies regardless of whether you are an individual or a corporate user.

 Additional information